Transforma logo

 Diabetes Monitoring

-This section of the report first explains the reasons behind the rising adoption of continuous glucose monitoring (CGM) devices and the two variants of these devices: fingersticks and continuous glucose monitoring (CGM), and then talks about the features of both of these variants.
-It also mentions the advantages CGM devices have over fingersticks (such as CGMs being non-invasive resulting in zero blood loss).
+This section of the report first explains the reasons behind the rising adoption of continuous glucose monitoring (CGM) devices (which is the rising number of diabetes cases worldwide) and the two variants of these devices: fingersticks and continuous glucose monitoring (CGM), and then talks about the features of both of these variants.
+It also mentions the advantages CGM devices have over fingersticks (such as CGMs being non-invasive, resulting in zero blood loss).

 Government initiatives towards the adoption of CGM devices